How to get statutory safety training and the certificates of competency you will need to work in the fishing industry.

 A CEC allows officers holding Standards of Training Certification and Watchkeeping (STCW) certificates issued by certain non-UK countries to work as officers on UK-registered merchant ships.

 In order to obtain a CEC from the MCA, you must be able to provide specific documents or evidence of qualifications to the Seafarer Training and Certification Branch.
-In some circumstances you may even have to prove your competency in the English language.
+In some circumstances you may also have to prove your English language ability.

 In order to be eligible for a CEC, there are certain criteria that you must meet.